-The commissioner has developed an asset identification system to label each piece of equipment with an assigned number.
-However, these labels have not been affixed to the assets.
-These labels are necessary to identify and compare individual items to the master inventory list the commission maintains.
+The commission has improved asset recordkeeping and control over office and stadium equipment.
+Staff developed an asset identification system to label each piece of equipment with an assigned number.
+However, these labels have not been affixed to assets in the concession areas.
+Labels are necessary to identify and compare individual items to the master inventory list the commission maintains.
 This asset identification system provides management with the ability to control its equipment.
 Without this identification system, the commission can not effectively locate and identify assets during physical inventory.
 Also disputes concerning equipment ownership could arise.

-The cost of equipment owned by the commission at December 31, 1989 (excluding the Metrodome building and property) was over \$2.3 million.
+The cost of concession equipment owned by the commission at December 31, 1990 (excluding the Metrodome building and property) is \$2 million of the \$2.5 million total equipment.
 Although the value of the equipment is relatively minor in relation to total property, improved control over equipment is essential for several reasons.
-First, the commission owns several sensitive items, such as portable radios and cameras, which are more subject to pilferage.
+First, the commission owns several sensitive items in the concession areas, which are more subject to pilferage.
 Second, the commission cannot limit access to its equipment.
 Employees, tenants, concessionaire staff, and the public attending events all have access to the commission's equipment.
-Finally, without adequate control, it is difficult to distinguish commission property from personal or tenant property on the premises.
+Finally, without adequate control, it is difficult to distinguish commission property from personal or concessionaire property on the premises.

 Finally, a periodic verification of the physical existence and location of commission assets is an important step in controlling fixed assets.
 At the current time, a complete physical inventory or periodic spotchecks of commission assets has not been completed.
-According to commission policy, fixed assets are to be inventoried and inspected on an annual basis.
+According to commission policy, fixed assets are to be physically inventoried and inspected on an annual basis.
 Delegating the primary responsibility for custody and control of assets and equipment to the various area supervisors, with monitoring by a central inventory coordinator, is an efficient and effective method.
 This would ensure that all items exist and are properly recorded on the commission's inventory system.
-The periodic inventory would also detect when property or equipment is stolen or missing.
+The periodic inventory will help detect when property or equipment is stolen or missing.